lguerdan/SETripPlanning/cuisine/DinnerPlans.md

 <p><a href="http://lecrocodilerestaurant.com/menus/dinner/">Menu</a></p>
 <p><a href="https://www.tripadvisor.com/Restaurant_Review-g154943-d706088-Reviews-Le_Crocodile-Vancouver_British_Columbia.html">TripAdvisor Link</a></p>
 <p>
 This will be our first dinner destination and our priciest.
 Rated at eleveen for restaurants in Vancouver it is defined as traditional French cooking with a innovated Westcoast style.
 It looks really fancy so we should dress nice and getting there around 8pm should give us enough time to get back from our days trips and get ready.
+This is one of our days out on the slopes so if we get done with our skiing around 4pm we will be able to make it to the restaurant by 8pm.
 </p>